kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 #### `MonkeyPatch::resetMethods()`

-Reset all mocked class methods.
+Reset all patched class methods.

 This method is called on `TestCase::tearDown()` by default.
 So you don't have to call it normally.